ArthTechnologies/site/README.md

 # arthmc.xyz

 This repo is a remake of the origional https://arthmc.xyz, which was made with wordpress.
 The arth website has info on various minecraft-relate services, softawres, and more by Arth.
+This project shares a good amount of code and UI with our [observer](https://github.com/diamonc/observer). project, so shoutout to all our contributors on observer!

 ## What is Arth?